ValCher1961/McDebian_WRT3200ACM/kernel-4.19.X/readme.md

 ```
 5. Connect the external drive to the USB2/ESATA router slot and connect the serial cable.

-6. Turn on the router and enter the U-boot to change the nandboot and altnandboot variables.
-In the depending of media type, run the following commands:
+6. Turn on the router and login U-boot to change the nandboot and altnandboot variables.
+Depending on the type of media, run the following commands:

  For USB
 ```